U.S. judge tosses Paramount movie financing fraud case after trial

-NEW YORK (Reuters) - Paramount Pictures won the dismissal Thursday of a lawsuit by investors in a slate of mid-2000s movies including “Mean Girls” who said the studio concealed a risky business strategy in obtaining $40 million in financing.
+NEW YORK, Oct 30 (Reuters) - Paramount Pictures won the dismissal Thursday of a lawsuit by investors in a slate of mid-2000s movies including “Mean Girls” who said the studio concealed a risky business strategy in obtaining $40 million in financing.

 Following trial proceedings that began Oct.
-21, U.S. District Judge Katherine Forrest in Manhattan ruled that the evidence failed to support the investors’ claims and dismissed the case.
+21, U.S. District Judge Katherine Forrest in Manhattan ruled that the evidence failed to support the investors’ claims and dismissed the case, a Paramount spokesman said.

-The judge said the investors failed to present any false statements or actionable omissions by Paramount, and that its alleged misstatements were not material.

-“I don’t think this is, frankly, a close call,” she said, according to a transcript.

 “We are gratified by the decision,” said Robert Lawson, a Paramount spokesman.